-People with Parkinson’s encounter obstacles to interact socially due to their struggle to communicate effectively.
+People with Parkinson’s encounter obstacles to interact socially.
 Group therapy sessions allow them to connect and understand others.

 Rhythm is an important part of music therapy for people with Parkinson’s.
 Rhythm plays an essential role by creating a series of organized movements for the client.
 It helps to fight against the cognitive issues that affect the functionality of movement.
 People with Parkinson’s struggle to move because their joints become stiff over time.

 Rhythm helps to combat the struggle to move in clients with Parkinson’s.
 This results in an increase in attention and focus.
 It also helps to coordinate movement, stimulate attention spans, and induce relaxation.